What are drain flies?

 Drain flies are a species of “true fly” that, because of their appearance, are also referred to as “moth flies.”
 The dark wings and head covered in fine hairs are what give them their moth-like appearance.
 When drain flies are at rest, their wings lay on their backs in a roof-like manner.
 Their weak flying ability also identifies these flies as well as the short hops they make when moving from place to place.

 In addition to their physical characteristics, where they live and breed also helps to identify them.
 Drain flies live in and around decaying organic debris that builds up on drains and sewers.
-Inside homes and businesses, they typically become a problem in basements, kitchens, and bathrooms.
+Inside Washington homes and businesses, these flies typically become a problem in basements, kitchens, and bathrooms.

 Why do I have a problem with drain flies?